Painting of USMC soldier and helicopter in battle zone

 Guided into Position – Colonel Avery Chenoweth, USMCR

-Their work was not imagined.
-It was drawn from what unfolded in front of them.
+Their work was not imagined; it was drawn from what unfolded in front of them.
 Many of the artists featured in this exhibit were trained to sketch in the field, often working under the same conditions as the Marines they were documenting.
-Some are veterans themselves while others served as embedded civilian combat artists.
-All of them transformed lived moments into works of reflection and meaning.
+Some are veterans themselves; others served as embedded civilian combat artists.
+All transformed lived moments into works of reflection and meaning.
 Their perspective brings us closer to the people, places, and emotions behind U.S. Marine Corps service.

 Artist creating a sketch during deployment